lorenzoeusepi77/kubernetes/README.md

 1) Main:
     - One server with git and ansible:
-      - On Centos we use:
         - Ansible version is 2.3.1.0
         - Git Hub Version 1.8.3.1
     - Kuberneter: N°1 "Master" Server
-    - Kubernetes: N°1 or more "Edge" Server
+    - Kubernetes: N°1 or more "Edge" Servers
     - Full network connectivty between Kubernetes Servers and Ansible;
     - Ansible can ssh into all Server and can sudo with no password prompt;
     - Servers have access to the Internet;
     - Servers are time-synchronized;

 2) On Kubernetes Server:
     - Create User "centos";
     - Configure User "centos" in /etc/sudoers.
 Execute as root: